 treater fabric is my favorite scrap on the front.

-But, lucky for me, I found some fabric for the back that pulls all this crazy randomness together.
+I'm feeling lucky that I found this fabric for the back that pulls all this crazy randomness together.
 It's probably my favorite part!

 Fabric Wall Mini Quilt.
 I am very pleased with my final results.
 And my mitred corners turned out great!